Wondering about website rebuild vs. redesign?

 Choose the right CMS platform for a website rebuild:

 CMS platforms make it easier to quickly launch your website.
-Popular CMS platforms use modern technology stacks, furthermore, they allow integrating various functions using plugins.
+Popular CMS platforms use modern technology stacks, furthermore, they allow the integration of various functions using plugins.

 A skilled team, and the right project management methodology for a website rebuild: